 • Ductwork quality and age.

-• How many windows your home has and the style, because expansive or picture windows can be less efficient.
+• How many windows your home has and the style, since large or picture windows can be lower efficiency.

 • Insulation quality and thickness.